 There are several supplements that actually help to strengthen the immune system and reduce inflammation, without overstimulating the immune system.
 One of the top nutrients for this is Quercetin.

 What is Quercetin?
 It is a potent anti-inflammatory and antiviral substance found in certain foods, including red onions and apples.
 Many people take Quercetin in the fall and spring to help their allergies to tree and weed pollen.
-Lately research has been looking into Quercetin as a powerful agent to fight against SARS-Covid19.
 Quercetin has been shown in many studies to have fairly broad anti-viral properties against most viruses.

 Quercetin is considered a bioflavonoid.
 Quercetin is found in the highest concentrations in red onions, berries, red wine, green tea, buckwheat, and apples.

-Quercetin is now also undergoing trials in China for its effectiveness against Covid19.
+Quercetin is now also undergoing trials in China for its effectiveness against Covid19 (but I am in no way saying Quercetin cures or blocks your ability to get it).
 In a recent analysis published by the University of Tennessee and Oak Ridge National Labs, they used high-powered computer modeling to look at which compounds or supplements might best prevent the coronavirus from binding to our cells.

 This is key, because this is how this virus gets into to our bodies and starts reproducing.
 It enters our bodies through nasal passages, mouth, eyes, or respiratory passages.
 Once it binds to a cell, it finds its way into the cell, starts reproducing like crazy, and takes over the respiratory system, especially the lungs.